English

 Subtitle: How the narrative you tell becomes the life you live.

-🐺 The Script Doctor Insight
+🐺 The Author's Insight

 The Practice: Write your current life story in 3 sentences.
 Now, rewrite it using the exact same facts, but with a redemptive arc.
 How does the "failure" from five years ago look when it's the "origin story of your resilience"?